FreePYQ logoFreePYQ

 Explanation:

 The code language uses substitution and rearrangement.
 Analyzing the given codes: 'can you knock' is coded as 'f'?s�,¢f''�,¢f¢â?s¬�.¡f?s�,¬f''â�,¹f?â�,��'.
 The code for 'knock the door' is 'f''�?Tf?s�,¢f''�,¢f¢â?s¬�.¾f?s�,¢'.
 Notice that 'knock' appears in both, associated with 'f''�?Tf?s�,¢f''�,¢f¢â?s¬�'.
-The question asks how 'f''�?Tf?s�,¢f''�,¢f¢â?s¬�.¡f?s�,¬f''â�,¹f?â�,��' is coded.
+The task is to identify how 'f''�?Tf?s�,¢f''�,¢f¢â?s¬�.¡f?s�,¬f''â�,¹f?â�,��' is coded.
 From the examples, 'knock' corresponds to 'f''�?Tf?s�,¢f''�,¢f¢â?s¬�', and 'nv' is part of the code for 'can you knock'.
 The correct option 'nv' (B) matches the pattern where 'knock' is represented by the given code, and 'nv' is the encoded part for 'you' or a component of the phrase.

 Question 81